Sergeant Friday’s job involves fact finding. Here’s an episode of Blognet that first ran four years ago today.

 NARRATOR: On July 5th, an appeal trial was held in the Circuit Court of Maryland for Montgomery County on the peace order Timberland had obtained against the blogger.
 In a moment, the result of that trial.

 ANNOUNCER: Spring has sprung, but we’ll still have some chilly weather for a few more weeks.
 A Team Lickspittle hoodie could be just the thing to keep you comfortable on one of those not-too-cold days ahead.
 It’s exclusively available along with lots of other goodies at The Hogewash Store.
 Stop by today and spend some of your hard earned cash in support of Team Lickspittle.
-Or do your Amazon shopping via the link on the Home page.
 Or hit the Tip Jar.
-They’re all ways you can support the Team.
+They’re both ways you can support the Team.

 NARRATOR: On July 5th, an appeal trial was held in the Circuit Court on the peace order Timberland had obtained in the District Court.
 The court found that Timberland was unable to produce evidence to support any statutory basis for a peace order.
 Accordingly, the peace order petition was denied.